 In agreement with the American Bar Association, National Animal Control Association, American Veterinary Medical Association, and all prominent national animal welfare groups, HSU believes that legislation or ordinances targeting dogs by breed are ineffective and inhumane.
 Preemptively punishing any type of dog for behavior that it may or may not demonstrate is not protecting the public and is doing a disservice to our canine companions.
 A much more effective means of protecting the public from dangerous dogs include dog licensing with vaccination requirements, on-leash requirements, and cruelty and neglect laws.
 Through these alternative methods, some cities, counties and states are addressing responsible dog ownership and punishing irresponsible dog owners for dangerous behaviors.

-The HSU is happy to report that Utah's legislators prohibited breed discrimination in our state and revoked all existing breed discriminatory ordinances in ten cities as of January 1, 2015.
+The HSU is happy to report that Utah's legislators prohibited breed discrimination in our state and revoked all existing breed discriminatory ordinances in ten cities on January 1, 2015.

 Are your adoptable dogs and cats already microchipped?

 Yes, all of our dogs and cats are microchipped prior to adoption.
-The Humane Society of Utah highly recommends that all pet owners microchip their dogs and cats.
+The Humane Society of Utah highly recommends that all pet owners microchip and register their dogs and cats.

 Microchips are a safe, permanent way to identify your companion animal.
 A pet microchip is a small computer chip (about the size of a grain of rice) safely injected under the skin between the animal's shoulder blades.
 Having your pet microchipped greatly increases the chances of it being returned to you when lost or misplaced.
 The HSU also recommends that all dogs and cats should wear an ID tag with a current contact number on it, preferably your mobile number, at all times - but microchips are the best backup for a collar and visible ID tag.